JulianaDubecka/TSI_AI_Group_Project/README.md

 A collaborative AI project developed by TSI Master's students, focusing on designing and implementing an AI-based solution to a real-world problem in group of three.
 The project involves applying AI techniques like machine learning and data analysis in a functional model, report, and final presentation.
 This repository contains the code, documentation, and resources for our group project.

 ## **Topic**
-Evaluation of the self-attentive sequential recommendation model (SASRec) applied on the H&M Personalized Recommendations dataset.
+Evaluation of the Self-Attentive Sequential Recommendation model (SASRec) applied on the H&M Personalized Recommendations dataset.

 ## **Team Members**
 - **Juliana Dubecka** – Product Owner